rafnixschaf/iota/crates/iota-framework/docs/iota-system/genesis.md

 <a name="0x3_genesis_EWrongPreMintedSupply"></a>

-The <code>create</code> function was called with wrong pre-mined supply.
+The <code>create</code> function was called with wrong pre-minted supply.

 <pre><code><b>const</b> <a href="genesis.md#0x3_genesis_EWrongPreMintedSupply">EWrongPreMintedSupply</a>: u64 = 2;